smalone11/website-optimization/README.md

 1. Moved over the JS code to index.html.
 2. Made any non-critical script asynchronous.
 3. Added a media attribute to the *print.css* link.
-4. Added a script at the end of *body* to load *style.css* to remove render blocking.
+4. Any css in *style.css* that was not used mutliple times was put inline in *index.html*.
-5. Any css in *style.css* that was not used mutliple times was put inline in *index.html*.
+5. Any additional css in *style.css* was moved into a style tag in the header of *index.html*.
 6. Removed extra, unnecessary *.html* files.
 7. Resized and compressed images.